c3mb0/go-do-work/README.md

 ```
 1 2 3 4 5
 ```
-When you queue a struct, each goroutine in the pool works on a copy of the struct provided.
-On the other hand, when you queue a struct pointer, all goroutines work on the same struct.
+When you queue an object, each goroutine in the pool works on a copy of the object provided.
+On the other hand, when you queue an object pointer, all goroutines work on the same object.
 These approaches both have their use cases, but keep in mind that the latter approach needs to be thread-safe.
 Thus, the correct implementation would be:
 ```
 type adder struct {
 	count uint32